ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `--request-type REQUEST_TYPE`
 :   Signature type desired on certificate.
-Valid values: `origin-rsa`, `origin-ecc`.
+Valid values are `origin-rsa` and `origin-ecc`.

 `--hostnames HOSTNAME`
 :   hostname or wildcard name that is bound to the certificate.